nGENn/docmix/readme.md

 ### Backup (Coming Soon)
 Data loss can be a significant concern in modern applications.
 Docmix makes sure that robust backup mechanisms are in place from the start.
 With minimal configuration, users can set up automatic backups that ensure no data is lost in the event of a failure or outage.

-Automated backups scheduled regularly to ensure data is consistently protected.
+- Automated backups scheduled regularly to ensure data is consistently protected.
-Versioned backups allow you to restore data to any point in time.
+- Versioned backups allow you to restore data to any point in time.
-Encrypted backup storage adds an extra layer of protection to sensitive data.
+- Encrypted backup storage adds an extra layer of protection to sensitive data.
+- Daily full backup restore test, to be safe that the backup is working

+## Roadmap
+The idea is to add one new application per month.
+More to come.

 ## Modules